astraub2/TeamSort/README.txt

 First, the program randomly assigns students to a team.
 Then the teams will be shuffled 1000 times with the intent of maximizing team scores to create higher compatibility.
 After maximizing, the algorithm will output what the new teams are.

+Currently the algorithm is set up to allow the admin to deicde which crition they would like to prioritize.
+However we do not have ability to do so from our webapp.

 ---------------------------------------------------------------------
 ---------------------------------------------------------------------
 User Guide: